what are bonds? types of bonds

 what are bonds?

-Bonds are connections between atoms that form molecules by sharing, transferring, or pooling electrons, creating stability in chemical compounds.
+Chemical bonds are connections between atoms that hold molecules together by sharing, transferring, or pooling electrons.

 Example,